Over 40 Can’t-Miss Ways to Celebrate the Season

 - The Philadelphia Orchestra celebrates the holiday season with performances including the Glorious Sound of Christmas, named for the Fabulous Philadelphians’ best-selling album, December 20-23, with a program that includes favorite traditional carols.
-On New Year’s Eve, guest conductor Stéphane Denève rings in the New Year with a dance party, Verizon Hall, Kimmel Center, Philadelphia.
+On New Year’s Eve, Yannick Nézet-Séguin rings in the New Year with a dance party, Verizon Hall, Kimmel Center, Philadelphia.

-- The Philadelphia Museum of Art celebrates the holiday season with special events, musical performances, and activities that spotlight works from its collection, including The Christmas Story in Art tour, family activities, crafts, chef demonstrations, trolley tours of the historic Fairmount mansions, and more through December.
+- The Philadelphia Museum of Art celebrates the holiday season with special events, musical performances, caroling in the galleries, crafts, trolley tours of the historic Fairmount mansions, and more through December.

 - The Comcast Holiday Spectacular returns to the Comcast Center through January 1, shown on the state-of-the-art Comcast Experience Video Wall, one of the largest LED screens in the world, spanning 83.3 feet wide by 25.4 feet high, capturing the essence of the holidays with performances by the Pennsylvania Ballet.
 15 minute shows begin at the top of every hour, 10 a.m.-8 p.m. daily (except for weekdays at 5pm), 1701 John F. Kennedy Boulevard, Philadelphia.

-- The National Museum of American Jewish History hosts Being ______ at Christmas, the annual day of family fun, December 25, from 10 a.m. – 5:30 p.m., featuring Alex and the Kaleidoscope Band, family activities, story time, sweets and more.
+- The National Museum of American Jewish History hosts Being ______ at Christmas, the annual day of family fun, December 25, from 10 a.m. – 5 p.m., featuring live music, family activities, story time, sweets and more.